SkylineCommunications/dataminer-docs/user-guide/Reference/Skyline_DataMiner_Folder/More_information_on_certain_files_and_folders/DBConfiguration_xml.md

 # DBConfiguration.xml

 > [!IMPORTANT]
-> Starting from DataMiner 10.3.12/10.4.0 onwards the below functionality has been moved to [DB.xml](xref:DB_xml).
+> Starting from DataMiner 10.4.2/10.5.0, the functionality described below has been moved to [DB.xml](xref:DB_xml).

 The *DBConfiguration.xml* file is not present by default on a DMA.
 It can be added to configure certain database settings, as detailed below.